 Fill a tub or large container with cold to luke warm water and carefully and slowly move your pieces back and forth.
-Use enough water, exchange it and add a tablespoon vinegar per liter water and let it sit for a few minutes.
-Don't rinse when you remove it from the water, just press it out carefully, let it dry flat until just a little damp and iron inside out and with the vinegar-water-mix still on.
+Use enough water, exchange it and add a tablespoon of vinegar per litre water and let it sit for a few minutes.
+Don't rinse when you remove it from the water, just press it out carefully, let it dry flat until it is just a little damp and iron inside out and with the vinegar-water-mix still on.

 Why is my Silk brittle or cracked?

 Silk gets dry and brittle when the filament is damaged.
 This occurs when the wrong detergent is used or it was rubbed harshly when wet.
 Please be aware that conventional mild detergents are not recommended for silk.
-They are claimed to be used for wool and silk, but both fabrics have opposite needs to be taken care for.
+Even if they claim to be used for wool and silk, please keep in mind that both fabrics have opposite needs to be taken care for.
 Please do not use regular Shampoo or soap to wash your silk.

 The Moonchild Silk Bath meets the special needs of silk.
-It won't dry the fabric out and nurtures the gentle threads.
-It cleans with low temperature although it does not contain harsh chemicals.
+It won't dry the fabric out and nurtures the gentle fibres.
+Our special detergent cleans with low temperature although it does not contain harsh chemicals.

 How do I remove stains from silk?

 Try not to rub silk.
-Instead dab some Silk Detergent on the stain, let is soak for a few minutes and wash as usual.
-Stubborn spots can be soaked in Detergent for up to 20 minutes and gently dabbed out with a cotton cloth.
+Instead try to dab some silk detergent on the stain, let is soak for a few minutes and wash as usual.
+Stubborn spots can be soaked in detergent for up to 20 minutes and gently dabbed out with a cotton cloth.